thundersquared/apiscp-uptimerobot/README.md

 This extensions provides an implementation for ApisCP to fetch network status from UptimeRobot.

-## Install
+## Make it work

+1. Create a public status page
+2. Get your PSP ID (e.g. `https://stats.uptimerobot.com/abc123` &rarr; `abc123` is what you need)
-1. Clone and install this extension.
+3. Clone and install this extension.
    ```
    cd /usr/local/apnscp
    mkdir -p extensions